 We have received the requisite approval, including a final approval, for our Approved Enterprise investment programs, in accordance with the Investment Law.
-The above-described benefits that accompany these investment programs and our Beneficiary Enterprise investment programs (for which accompanying benefits are described below) have had the effect, both historically and in 2016, 2017 and 2018, of reducing our (and before the Stratasys, Inc.- Objet Ltd. merger, Objet's) effective consolidated tax rates considerably lower than the statutory Israeli corporate tax rate which in 2018 and onwards is set at 23% (the corporate tax rate was 25% and 24% in 2016 and 2017, respectively).
+The abovedescribed benefits that accompany these investment programs and our Beneficiary Enterprise investment programs (for which accompanying benefits are described below) have had the effect, both historically and in 2018, 2019 and 2020, of reducing our (and before the Stratasys, Inc.- Objet Ltd. merger, Objet's) effective consolidated tax rates considerably lower than the statutory Israeli corporate tax rate, which for 2018 and onwards has been set at 23% (the corporate tax rate was 24% in 2017).